nuuuwan/news_lk3_data/README.md

 Gamage has emphasized in the letter that as a lawyer he worked for the betterment of the NMRA during his tenure, adding that, along with fellow board members, he has taken appropriate decisions to address a number of shortcomings in the NMRA.

-Slamming the conduct of the new NMRA chairman and its current administration, Gamage accused of them being part of the ‘conspiracies’ moved against President Ranil Wickremesinghe and the incumbent government.
+Slamming the conduct of the new NMRA chairman and its current administration, Gamage accused them of being part of the ‘conspiracies’ against President Ranil Wickremesinghe and the incumbent government.

 ◼️